cadlinga/texan_courseware/about.md

 # Releases

-The courseware will have a release "*everytime** the patch digit of the semantic version increments.
+The courseware will have a release **everytime** the patch digit of the semantic version increments.

 A release is like a snapshot of the source documents.
 The releases for the courseware will simply be named after the semantic version which triggered the release.